caggursoy/PsychoPy-Intro-Course/scripting/image_stim/scripting/README.md

 - Ensure you have PsychoPy installed.
 You can download it from the [PsychoPy website](https://www.psychopy.org/download.html).
 - Open your preferred code editor or the PsychoPy Coder view.
+- Create a new Python script file, name it `image_rating_task.py` and start scripting!

 ## Step 1: Import Libraries